 Documentation

-In some scenarios, you may want to combine data from multiple columns into a single column for display in your data grid.
+In some scenarios, you may want to combine data from multiple columns into a single column for display and editing within your data grid.
 The react-data-grid-lite

 export const columns = [